bittywahome/triangle-tracker/README.md

 * change directory to portfolio in your local machine
 * Cd to index.html
 * click and open the file
-* click styles.css to view styling
+* click styles.css to view styling and scripts.js to view the code.